This blog may contain affiliate links. Read our disclosure policy for more info.

 During our tour, we popped into the Doughnuttery and tried Kim Kardashian’s favorite doughnuts (they even set up a private station for her after the 2022 MET gala) and tasted the best NY slice in town.

-This is a popular tour though and tends to sell out, so cancel your lunch plans and book this Chelsea Market Food Tour instead!
+Cancel your lunch plans and book this Chelsea Market Food Tour with FREE cancellation here!

 7. Walk the Brooklyn Bridge

-This is a great free activity – and New York is an expensive city – so I recommend taking advantage of all of the free activities you can!
+This is a great free activity – and New York is an expensive city – so I recommend taking advantage of all of the free activities in NYC you can!
+(Read our inside scoop on our favorite free things to do here!)

 Okay, so I know we keep saying that New York has the world’s most famous this, that, and the other … but it’s true!
 The Brooklyn Bridge is one of the world’s most recognizable bridges, so walking across it is a really cool thing to do.